Michael Leighton: Playing career

 On January 3, 2011, the three-way goaltender competition was resolved after Flyers general manager Paul Holmgren reported Leighton was placed on waivers.
 Leighton cleared waivers the next day and was assigned to the Adirondack Phantoms.
 Three months later he was placed on re-entry waivers and after clearing, re-joined the Flyers.
 Leighton played in two playoff games.

-After spending the entire 2011–12 season with the Phantoms, Leighton re-signed with the Flyers with a one-year contract on July 1, 2012, and was slotted to serve as Ilya Bryzgalov's back-up.
-After playing in just one game for the Flyers during the 2011–12 season, Leighton was traded at the NHL trade deadline to the Columbus Blue Jackets (along with a third-round pick in the 2015 NHL Entry Draft) in exchange for Steve Mason.
+After spending the entire 2011–12 season in the AHL with the Phantoms, Leighton re-signed with the Flyers with a one-year contract on July 1, 2012, and was slotted to serve as the backup goaltender behind starter Ilya Bryzgalov.
+After playing in just one game for the Flyers during the 2011–12 season, Leighton was traded at the NHL trade deadline to the Columbus Blue Jackets (along with a third-round pick in the 2015 NHL entry draft) in exchange for Steve Mason.
 Leighton served as Sergei Bobrovsky's backup for the remainder of the season, but did not see any ice-time.
 An unrestricted free agent the following the season, on August 19, 2013, Leighton signed a one-year contract with HC Donbass of the Kontinental Hockey League (KHL).

 On May 28, 2014, Leighton signed a one-year contract with HC Sochi of the KHL.
 Leighton's contract was subsequently voided after an illness prevented him from attending training camp.

 On August 18, 2014, Leighton signed a one-year, two-way contract with the team he began his NHL career with, the Chicago Blackhawks.
 During the Blackhawks' training camp, Leighton was assigned (along with centre Peter Regin) to Chicago's AHL affiliate, the Rockford IceHogs, after clearing waivers.
 The Blackhawks recalled Leighton from the IceHogs following an injury to starting goaltender Corey Crawford.
 He primarily served as back-up to Scott Darling.
 Leighton made only one relief appearance for the Blackhawks on March 22, 2016, allowing one goal and stopping 17 shots against the Dallas Stars.
 Leighton remained with the Blackhawks after Crawford returned for the 2016 Stanley Cup playoffs, but was a healthy scratch for all seven of the team's playoff games.

 After two seasons with the Blackhawks organization, Leighton left as a free agent.
 On September 7, 2016, Leighton signed a one-year, two-way contract with another former club, the Carolina Hurricanes.